shekharaman10/Brainwave-Matrix-Solutions-AI-ML-Internship/README.md

 ## 📝 Conclusion
 The project showcases the potential of deep learning in addressing real-world challenges like fake news.
 Future enhancements may include integrating transformers for even better text understanding and generalization.

+2nd)🚀 Text-to-Image Generator using Stable Diffusion & Gradio

+🔍 Overview

+This project is a Text-to-Image Generator powered by Stable Diffusion (SSD-1B) and deployed using Gradio.
+It allows users to generate AI-generated images by providing text prompts.

+🛠️ Technology Stack

+Gradio: For building an interactive web interface.

+Stable Diffusion (SSD-1B): A Hugging Face model for generating images.

+PyTorch: For deep learning computations.

+🎨 Features

+Supports positive and negative prompts.

+Runs on GPU (CUDA) for fast image generation.

+Simple and interactive Gradio UI.

+📈 Future Enhancements

+Deploy as a web app using Streamlit or FastAPI.

+Add customization options for model parameters.